Dandruff Vs. Dry Scalp: Symptoms, Differences, And Treatment

 • Hair dyes and colors that contain harmful chemicals (5).

-• Lack of a hair care routine involving deep conditioning treatments, hot oil massages, hair packs, etc.
+• Not following a daily hair care routine containing deep conditioning treatments, hot oil massages, hair packs, etc.

 S.NoDandruff Dry Scalp